kjenney/gitops-local-with-cloud-infra/README.md

 1. Run `rdctl factory-reset`
 2. Relaunch Rancher Desktop from your desktop
 3. Ensure you are on the latest version - upgrade if necessary

+## Decisions

+1. Rancher Desktop - because Minikube wouldn't work with my version of Virtualbox and it was too difficult to downgrade on a Mac